chrismarquezz/classlink-integration-demo/CODE_SAMPLES.md

         course['roster'] = roster
 ```
-### Explanation:
+**Explanation:**
 This logic provides a better user experience for teachers.
-After fetching a teacher's classes, the code checks if the user's role is teacher.
+After fetching a teacher's classes, the code checks if the user's role is `teacher`.
 If it is, it performs an additional query for each class to get the full student roster.
-It then enriches this roster by looking up each student's first and last name from the Users table.
+It then enriches this roster by looking up each student's first and last name from the `Users` table.
 This ensures the frontend can display a meaningful roster with names, not just IDs.

 ---